B-UMMI/chewBBACA/CHEWBBACA/docs/user/help_support/faq.rst

 Can I use a schema from an external source?
 ...........................................
 Yes.
-The :doc:`PrepExternalSchema </user/modules/PrepExternalSchema>` process enables the adaptation of external schemas so that it is possible to use those schemas with chewBBACA.
+The :doc:`PrepExternalSchema </user/modules/PrepExternalSchema>` module enables the adaptation of external schemas so that it is possible to use those schemas with chewBBACA.
 An external schema may be a set of sequences from any number of genes that have been selected for a particular study or it may be a schema that has already been defined and is available for download from